Pathoschild/smapi-mod-dump/source/~bitwisejon/OneClickShedReloader/README.md

 * Oil Maker
 * Preserves Jar
 * Recycling Machine
+* Statue Of Endless Fortune
+* Statue Of Perfection

+## Support for Other Mods
+While I do not officially support any other mods except my own, I have added the ability for you to support any mods you like by modifying the config file that is created after running Stardew Valley the first time after installing this mod.
+Launch Stardew Valley one time and then exit.
+Then open the config.json file in the `Stardew Valley\Mods\OneClickShedReloader` directory.
+See instructions in that file for how to discover and add new items.

 ## Notes
 This mod does not affect your save game files in any way.
 Due to the required mouse events, this mod likely only works on PC.
 Other platforms are not officially supported.